jmfrancklab/pyspecdata/README.rst

 we've tested
 ``sudo apt-get install -y python3 python3-matplotlib libpython3.7 python3-dev python3-sympy python3-h5py python3-tables python3-scipy python3-setuptools gfortran``.
 Then follow the `installation for developers <#installation-for-developers>`_ below.

-To **install as a user on MacOS**, we have it set up for pip, but need to dereference the libraries -- contact us if you have issues with this.

 On **MacOS**, if you want to install as a developer your python distribution needs to have a working Fortran compiler, since some of the modules use Fortran.
 We have tested ``conda install -c conda-forge fortran-compiler``, followed by ``conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py``.